Michael Parsons known as Michael

 BA (Hons) International Relations and Politics (Staffordshire University)

 I have lectured in the education sector for the past 15 years.
-In 2017 and 2018 I was honoured to receive a USW Team Excellence in Learning and Teaching Awards for leading a teaching team responsible for the design and delivery of an innovative crisis simulation assessment.
+In 2017 and 2018 I was honoured to receive the USW STARS Enhancement Award for teaching and supporting learning in 2019 for the design and delivery of an innovative crisis simulation assessment.

 MSc Public Relations Course Leader